jefflunt/nmspec/README.md

 * [Ruby 3.0.x][ruby-lang]
 * [GDScript 3.4][gdscript]

 Additional languages can be added if there is interest.
-If so, then I will move the Ruby and GDScript code generators to their own gems, and encourage other language contributors to build their own gems to support their output languages.

 # Basic example